Site Search

 Why is FOG a Problem?

-Sewer pipes can become clogged by FOG and cause backups into basements, roadways, and water bodies.
-Sewer backups create health hazards, can result in expensive property damage, and threaten the environment.
-FOG Large amounts of FOG in the wastewater cause trouble in the collection system pipes.
-It decreases pipe capacity and, therefore, requires that piping systems to be cleaned more often and/or some piping to be replaced sooner than otherwise expected.
-FOG also hamper effective treatment at the wastewater treatment plant.
+Sanitary sewer pipes can become clogged by FOG and cause backups into basements, roadways, and water bodies.
+Wastewater backups create health hazards, can result in expensive property damage, and threaten the environment.
+Large amounts of FOG in the wastewater is problematic for collection system pipes.
+It decreases pipe capacity and requires that piping systems be cleaned more often and/or some piping to be replaced sooner than otherwise expected.
+FOG also hampers effective treatment at the wastewater treatment plant.

 (Above) Private lateral and City sewer pipe with FOG: